 Rural & isolated children

 We have learned the importance of close collaboration with parents, caregivers, and traditional leaders in order to mobilize community support for rural libraries.
-In Nabukuyu the idea of a free public service is relatively unknown, and initially the library was approached with skepticism by some parents.
+As elsewhere in Zambia, the idea of a free public service is relatively unknown, and initially the library was approached with skepticism by some parents.
 “Nothing good can be gotten for free,” we were told, and it has taken concerted effort by the library staff to draw in parents, caregivers, and traditional leaders through events like our Community Open House and Library Day for Traditional Leaders.
 Library staff note the strong positive impact that these events have had on community perception and use of the library, leading to increasing numbers of out-of-school children visiting the library.